-To be considered for assistance from River Network in 2019, your coalition must have:
+To be considered for assistance from River Network in 2020, your coalition must have:

-- a.
-Interest in developing a stream management plan within the next two years and intent to submit a grant application to CWCB's Watershed Restoration Grant program in either 2019 or 2020. - b.
-The internal capacity (staff time and financial resources) to plan and pursue funding for a stream management plan within the next two years. - c.
-Have positive relationships with the appropriate stakeholder base. - d.
-A positive track record related to stream health planning, protection and restoration projects (ie: you've done work in this realm before).
+- Interest in developing a stream management plan and intent to submit a grant application to CWCB's Watershed Restoration Grant program in 2020. - The internal capacity (staff time and financial resources) to plan and pursue funding for a stream management plan. - Have positive relationships with the appropriate stakeholder base. - A positive track record related to stream health planning, protection and restoration projects (ie: you've done work in this realm before).